Length: 6,918 words

 Instead of wasting budget on unwanted URLs (e.g., duplicate content URLs), focus on sending crawlers to pages that matter for you and your users.

 Another useful application of log-files is to evaluate the quality of backlinks.
 Rent links from various external websites and point them at pages with no other backlinks (product detail pages or pages that support product detail pages).
 Then, analyze the spider activity on those pages.
 If the crawl frequency increases, then that link is more valuable than a link that does not increase spider activity at all.
 An increase in crawling frequency on your pages suggests that the page you got the link from also gets often crawled, which means that the linking page has good authority.
 Once you identified good opportunities, work to get natural links from those websites.

 If there are no other technical impediments to crawling large websites (e.g., crawlable facets or infinite spaces), a flat website architecture can help crawling by allowing search engines to reach deep pages in very few hops, therefore using the crawl budget very efficiently.

 Pagination—or, to be more specific, de-pagination—is one way to flatten your website architecture.
 We will discuss pagination later, in the Listing Pages section.

 I will refer to accessibility in terms of optimization for search engines rather than optimization for users.

 Accessibility is probably a critical factor for crawling.
 Your crawl budget is dictated by how the server responds to bot traffic.
 If the technical architecture of your website makes it impossible for search engine bots to access URLs, then those URLs will not be indexed.
 URLs that are already indexed but are not accessible after a few unsuccessful attempts may be removed from search engine indices.

-Google crawls new websites at a low rate, then gradually increase up to the level; it does not create accessibility issues for your users or your server.
+Google crawls new websites at a low rate, then gradually increases up to the level it does not create accessibility issues for your users or your server.